-St Johann in Tirol offers a quality skiing experience
+St Johann in Tirol offers a real quality skiing experience

-St Johann in Tirol is one of the most beautiful Alpine towns in Austria and is a short distance from Munich.
+St Johann in Tirol is one of the most beautiful Alpine towns in Austria and just a short drive from Munich/München.
 Only approx. 2 hours by car.
-You can drive from ie. Denmark here for 11-14 hours and literally without mountain driving.
-To bring the car transport time down to approx. 11 hours is only possible if you choose to give it gas and limit your pit stops along the way to eg. fast sandwiches plus make up for 3-4 smaller breaks along the way.
-And you should probably be at least 2 drivers, but that’s how most people do it.
+You can drive from Denmark in Scandinavia in 11-14 hours and literally without any real mountain driving.
+To bring the car transport time down to approx. 11 hours is only possible if you choose to step on the pedal and limit your pit stops along the way to eg. fast sandwiches plus make up for 3-4 smaller breaks along the way.
+And you should probably be at least 2 drivers, but that’s how most people do it from Northern Scandinavia.
 For most EU countries it is a 2-10 hours drive.
 Even the Swedes and more impressively the skiers from Finland find their way by car to Austria.
 Now that is a long, but rewarding drive.

 St. Johann in Tirol is a very well maintained and beautiful Alpine village